igorwojda/kotlin-coding-challenges/README.md

   by difficulty.
 - [Code Forces](http://codeforces.com/problemset) - list of programming puzzles is smaller than other websites, but you will still have plenty problems to solve.
-- [Spoj](https://www.spoj.com/problems/classical) - list of programming puzzles is smaller than other websites, but you will still have plenty problems to solve.
+- [Shpere](https://www.spoj.com/problems/classical) - list of programming puzzles is smaller than other websites, but you will still have plenty problems to solve.
+- [CodeWars](https://www.codewars.com/) - improve your skills by training with others on real code challenges
+- [Topcoder](https://www.topcoder.com/) - list of programming puzzles
+- [Codingame](https://www.codingame.com/) - learn how to solve problems by programming games
+- [Exercism](https://exercism.io/) - code practice and mentorship for everyone

 ## Video courses